icon-project/icon-sdk-python/README.md

     .method("balance_of")							\
     .params(params)									\
 	.build()

-# Generates an instance of transation for sending a message.
+# Generates an instance of transaction for sending a message.
 raw_transaction = MessageTransactionBuilder()		\
     .from_(wallet.getAddress())						\
     .to("cx00...02")								\